BA Linguistics and French / Overview

 - Explore issues such as how languages arise, change and die, how children acquire their first language and what happens when speakers of different languages come into contact.

-- Gain advanced linguistic skills in French and explore the culture, history and politics of French-speaking countries.
+- Gain advanced linguistic skills in Japanese and explore the culture, history and politics of Japan.

-- Spend a year in a French-speaking country to consolidate your language learning.
+- Spend a year in Japan to consolidate your language learning.

 Policy on additional costs